oxylabs/browser-instructions/README.md

 ```

 This article focuses on the basics of forming and using browser
-instructions with our Scraper APIs and Web Unblocker.
+instructions with our Web Scraper API and Web Unblocker.
 So, take your time
 to play around and see what works best for your target websites.
 As
 always, if you have any questions, don’t hesitate to contact our 24/7
 support team via [<u>live chat</u>](https://oxylabs.io/) or